-Pushing the Goverlan Reach Client on remote systems can be done in many ways depending if the remote system is within your organization or over the internet.
+Pushing the Goverlan Reach Client on remote systems can be done in many ways depending on if the remote system is within your organization or over the internet.

 This article describes information about the deployment and maintenance of the Goverlan Reach Client.

-Client agents for other platforms are currently under development, please check with our support department for updates.
+Client agents for other platforms are currently under development; please check with our support department for updates.